 - (a) The Permittee shall implement the approved Decommissioning and Site Restoration Plan as required by 19 NYCRR § 900-2.24.
-The Permittee shall adhere to all state laws and regulations in effect at the time of decommissioning regarding the disposal and recycling of components. - (b) The financial security regarding decommissioning and site restoration activities shall be in the form of a letter of credit (LOC) or other financial assurance approved by the Office, and shall be established by the Permittee to be held by each City, Town, or Village hosting facility components.
-The total amount of the financial security created for the Cities, Towns, or Villages shall be equal to the net decommissioning and site restoration estimate; the decommissioning and site restoration estimate is equal to the gross decommissioning and site restoration estimate (which is the overall decommissioning and site restoration estimate plus a fifteen (15) percent contingency cost) less the total projected salvage value of facility components; reference to salvage value data shall also be included in Decommissioning and Site Restoration Plan required at 19 NYCRR §900-2.24.
-If the Permittee and the host municipalities cannot come to an agreement as to the appropriate amount of financial security to be provided, the Office shall make the final determination.
+The Permittee shall adhere to all state laws and regulations in effect at the time of decommissioning regarding the disposal and recycling of components.
+(See Site Specific Condition 6(f)) - (b) The financial security regarding decommissioning and site restoration activities shall be in the form of a letter of credit (LOC) or other financial assurance approved by the Office and the host Towns and shall be established by the Permittee to be held by each Town hosting facility components.
+The total amount of the financial security created for each

+Town shall be equal to the net decommissioning and site restoration estimate; the net decommissioning and site restoration estimate is equal to the gross decommissioning and site restoration estimate (which is the overall decommissioning and site restoration estimate plus a fifteen (15) percent contingency cost) less the total projected salvage value of facility components; reference to salvage value data shall also be included in the Decommissioning and Site Restoration Plan required at 19 NYCRR § 900-2.24.
+If the Permittee and the host Towns cannot come to an agreement as to the appropriate amount and type of financial security to be provided, the Office shall make a final determination.
 The financial security shall remain active until the facility is fully decommissioned.
-The LOC shall be irrevocable and state on its face that it is expressly held by and for the sole benefit of the specific Town, City, or Village.
+The LOC, bond or other security shall be irrevocable and shall state on its face that it is expressly held by and for the sole benefit of the specific Towns.
+(See Site Specific Condition 6(f))